cboudereau/category-theory-for-dotnet-programmers/6 Simple Algebraic Data Types/README.md

 You can encode your pattern matching thanks to if statements but you may have a higher cyclomatic complexity and have to split your method.

-- Boxing : When you have to use a struct that implement an interface, every time you supplied the struct as interface, you have a boxing issue.
-For 0 alloc pattern it could be an issue
+- Boxing : When you have to use a struct that implement an interface, every time you use the struct as interface, you have a boxing issue.
+For 0 alloc pattern it could be an issue.

 - Marker interface : https://blog.ndepend.com/marker-interface-isnt-pattern-good-idea/.
 Is it an antipattern ?